jefmeijvis/old.jefmeijvis.com/content/009-building-the-blog.md

     <SvelteMarkdown {source} {renderers} />
 ```

-The content of the heading.svelte and code.svelte file overwrites the default rendering behaviour.
+The content of the heading.svelte and code.svelte file overwrites the default rendering behavior.
 You can have a look at the default renderers on the [Svelte markdown repo](https://github.com/pablo-abc/svelte-markdown/tree/main/src/renderers).
-I have customised a few of these, which can be found in the [public repo of this blogging site](https://github.com/jefmeijvis/www.jefmeijvis.com/tree/main/src/lib/renderers).
+I have customized a few of these, which can be found in the [public repo of this blogging site](https://github.com/jefmeijvis/www.jefmeijvis.com/tree/main/src/lib/renderers).

-This allows for some nice custom behaviour.
+This allows for some nice custom behavior.
 As an example, I've added some optional styling to [image tags](https://github.com/jefmeijvis/www.jefmeijvis.com/blob/main/src/lib/renderers/image.svelte).

 An image in markdown format is defined as